meteor-gazelle/meteor-gazelle/doc/specs/thread_tagging.md

   * A user that belongs to a user class given tag editing permission on a per-forum basis
 * Labels and tags must be chosen from pre-approved lists.
 The list will be maintained by users with the tag administration permission enabled.
-* Each tagging enabled forum must have unique label and tag lists.
+* Each tagging enabled forum must have unique labels and tags.
 * Labels are broad categories that describe a thread in general terms, and must have a limit of one per thread.
 * A label must be selected before tags are selected.
 * Tags are smaller, more granular categories that describe a thread, and must have a configurable limit per thread.
+The limit is defined in the settings file.
 * Forums must be able to be configured to have tagging enabled or disabled.
+* Threads must have the ability to be tag locked, preventing further tag and label editing.

 ## Use Cases